CMorooney/CMorooney/README.md

 But here on GH you might find some unfinished or more experimental work as well.

-If you're just here for the highlights check out the pinned respositories!

 <br />

 ## Current Working Project, [clippi](https://github.com/CMorooney/clippi)